 \subsection{$3^{rd}$ Party Storage}

-One distinctive feature of \sys{}, as opposed to simply using cookies, is that possession of a \wrapper{} alone is not sufficient to issue a \vcr{}.
-This means that \wrapper{s} can be stored by third parties and fetched only when needed, i.e., when generating a \vcr{}.
-This relaxes client-side storage requirements and creates a possible new business opportunity for (paid) service providers that will manage \wrapper{s} on behalf of clients.
+One distinctive feature of \sys{}, as opposed to simply using cookies, is that possession of a \wrapper{} alone is insufficient to issue a \vcr{}.
+Thus, \wrapper{s} can be stored by third parties and retrieved only when needed.
+This relaxes client-side storage requirements and creates a possible new business opportunity for (paid) service providers that manage \wrapper{s} on behalf of clients.